smartdevicelink/sdl_evolution/proposals/NNNN-allows-navigation-apps-to-access-information-about-Wi-Fi-networks.md

 To fix these issues, navigation apps need to access information about WiFi networks.

-It would help SDL greatly improve the user experience on VideoStreaming via BT+Wi-Fi.
+It would help SDL greatly improve the user experience on VideoStreaming via BT+WiFi.

 ## Proposed solution